 Privacy Policy: Information submitted with an entry is subject to the Privacy Policy stated on the Ukrop’s Homestyle Foods website.

-Winners List: To obtain a copy of the Winner’s name or a copy of these Official Rules, mail your request along with a stamped, self-addressed envelope to: Ukrop’s Homestyle Foods, 2001 Maywill Street, Suite 100, Richmond, VA 23230.
+Winner’s List: To obtain a copy of the Winner’s name or a copy of these Official Rules, mail your request along with a stamped, self-addressed envelope to: Ukrop’s Homestyle Foods, 2001 Maywill Street, Suite 100, Richmond, VA 23230.
 Requests must be received no later than December 1, 2025.

 Sponsor: The Sponsor of the Campaign is Ukrop’s Homestyle Foods, 2001 Maywill Street, Suite 100, Richmond, VA 23230,